daniel-nagy/md-data-table/README.md

 ```

 > This module is experimental technology.
-> tested in IE 10 and on IOS 7
+> Tested in IE 10 and on IOS 7.

 ## usage